cybera/synthi/manual/src/sections/UploadingADataset.md

 # Uploading a Dataset

 {% hint style='info' %}
-There are three different methods of adding datasets to an account.
+There are two different methods of adding datasets to an account.
 This section will cover how to upload a dataset from a file.
 For information on how to generate a dataset from existing data on your account, visit the **[Computed Datasets](./ComputedDatasets.md)** section.
 {% endhint %}

 To begin, select the green **Add New Dataset** button from the sidebar on the left.
 ADI will automatically navigate to the new dataset.